LocaleChoiceAthensExarchia

 Is Exarchia safe?

-Exarchia is moderately safe with some areas to be cautious.
-Safety score 65/100 based on editorial review of incidents, lighting and street activity.
+Exarchia has lower safety scores than other Athens neighbourhoods.
+Safety score 52/100 based on editorial review of incidents, lighting and street activity.
 Exarchia has a gritty, occasionally chaotic feel—petty theft, occasional noise from nightlife and protests, and steep hills.
 Some streets feel unwelcoming after dark.
 Solo women should stay aware but the neighbourhood is not dangerous.

 Is Exarchia good for families?

-Yes, Exarchia is one of the best Athens neighbourhoods for families.
-Ranks #3 of 5 for families, scoring 66/100 on family-weighted metrics (family-friendliness 43/100, safety 65/100).
+Exarchia is not the top choice for families in Athens — quieter, more family-oriented neighbourhoods rank higher.
+Ranks #5 of 5 for families, scoring 62/100 on family-weighted metrics (family-friendliness 43/100, safety 52/100).
 Exarchia offers authentic street life and walkable exploration perfect for families wanting local Athens without tourist crowds.

 What is Exarchia known for?